max-vasin/archive/2007/mhm-engine/sprite-man/README.md

 An ancient sprite editor/creator used to build game resources.
 Created used Borland C++ compiler and VCL components.
+It uses ancient mhm engine library to render viewport.
+Doubt, that it's any chance to make it work again.